PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 after rewriting the Conv input; the resulting `IndexError` leaves a partial mutation.
 Both repairs now materialize and rank-validate that signature before the first indexed edge mutation, so both former strict xfails are green with a zero statistic and complete ModelIR no-op.
-A mechanical ownership move may now proceed only with exact function bodies, wrappers, sequence, shared-index behavior, statistics, and production boundaries preserved.
+Their exact mechanical ownership move is complete with bodies, wrappers, sequence, shared-index behavior, statistics, and production boundaries preserved.
+Resume by characterizing the next raw source-order owner, `_repair_mixed_nhwc_inputs_for_nchw_concat`, before changing it.
 No broad conversion sweep is implied by this checkpoint.